| |

 oxidizing chemical reaction.
 A chlorine "wash" or shock

-treatment will probably be a waste of time and money.
-Purple
+treatment will probably be a waste of ti

 color of the pool water and the colored staining can be